markh-de/KiVar/README.md

 `Var(High)`           | `470µF`
 `Var(None,*)`         | `-!
 DNP`

-This defines an Aspect Identifier "Capacitance" including (at least, depending on the definitions used in other components) the Choice Identifiers "Low", "Medium", "High", which define capacitance values, as well as "None", which assigns the (capacitance) value "DNP" and also makes the component unfitted and excluded from position files and BoM.
-Note how the Default Choice Identifier "*" is used to also match the "None" Choice to any Choice that may be defined outside this component (this may or may not be a good idea).
+This defines an Aspect Identifier _"Capacitance"_ including (at least, depending on the definitions used in other components) the Choice Identifiers _"Low"_, _"Medium"_, _"High"_, which define capacitance values, as well as _"None"_, which assigns the (capacitance) value `DNP` and also makes the component unfitted and excluded from position files and BoM.

+Note how the Default Choice Identifier _"*"_ is used to also match the _"None"_ Choice to any Choice that may be defined outside this component (this may or may not be a good idea).

 <a name="cbce"></a>